-- 4.57 From 1 April 2022, solid biomass which is wood and is used to generate heat in an accredited RHI installation must meet the for woodfuel quality criteria outlined below.
-The RHI regulations defines "woodfuel" in the context of the woodfuel quality criteria as "woodchip, logs, wood pellets and wood briquettes, regardless of whether the wood will undergo any other process before burning". - 1.
-All wood pellets must meet the EN Plus A1 standard or an equivalent standard. - 2.
-All other woodfuel must meet fuel quality standard EN 15234- $1:2011^{32}$ , EN15234/ISO 9001: $2015^{33}$ , EN ISO 17225-4:2014 or an equivalent standard. - 3.
-All woodfuel must be certified by the Woodsure Certification Scheme or an equivalent certification scheme as meeting the standard in points 1 or 2.
-The certification scheme must provide assurance of the supply chain of the woodfuel. - 4.58 Participants will be required to provide evidence to show the woodfuel they have used in their accredited RHI installation meets the wood fuel quality criteria.
-This information will be requested on a quarterly basis alongside meter readings and sustainability information. - 4.59 Participants using solid biomass which is waste or is wholly derived from waste in their accredited RHI installation will not be required to meet the woodfuel quality criteria set out above.
+- 4.57 From 1 April 2022, solid biomass which is wood and is used to generate heat in an accredited RHI installation must meet the woodfuel quality criteria outlined below.
+The RHI regulations defines "woodfuel" in the context of the woodfuel quality criteria as "woodchip, logs, wood pellets and wood briquettes, regardless of whether the wood will undergo any other process before burning". - All wood pellets must meet the EN Plus A1 standard32, a subsequent version of that standard or an equivalent approved standard.
+This is subject to any temporary suspension period (see point 4 below). - 2.
+All other woodfuel must meet: - fuel quality standard EN 15234-1 :201133, ISO 9001:201534, ISO 17225-4:202135; - a subsequent version of one of those standards; or - an equivalent approved standard. - 3.
+All woodfuel must be certified by the Woodsure Certification Scheme36 or an equivalent certification scheme as meeting the standards as outlined above in points 1 or 2.
+The certification scheme must provide assurance of the supply chain of the woodfuel.